mbeyerstjerne/mbeyerstjerne.github.io/content/ds-projects/exoplanet-gmms/index.md

 <div style="font-size:85%; line-height:150%">

-  In applied statistics and machine learning, clustering methods are used to group together data points based on the similarity of their features. <a href="https://scikit-learn.org/stable/modules/mixture.html">Gaussian mixture models</a> (GMMs) are an example of a clustering method, which attempts to cluster data into several Gaussian components.
+  In machine learning and applied statistics, clustering methods are used to divide a set of unlabelled data points into clusters, such that the data points within a cluster are more similar to each other than to those in other clusters.
+Gaussian mixture models (GMMs) are an example of a clustering method, which attempts to cluster data into a number of Gaussian distributions.
 In this project, we shortly outline the mathematical framework of GMMs, then test how effective they are at recovering clusters in synthetic data sourced from a mixed Gaussian distribution.
 Afterwards, we apply these models to exoplanet period-radius data, and use a Kolmogorov-Smirnov test to determine how well these recovered clusters align with a Gaussian mixture.

 </div>